shotaro-n-nakamura/shotaro-n-nakamura.github.io/resources.md

 - If you've recieved a Federal Pell Grant from the U.S Government, you could be eligible for the [Bejamin A. Gilman International Scholarship](https://www.gilmanscholarship.org/program/eligibility/), which finiacially supports undergraduates at 4 and 2 year colleges to study abroad.
 I've seen some students incorporate wildlife research internships into their study abroad experience (this [student](https://www.gilmanscholarship.org/2019/02/18/gilman-scholars-independent-study-in-madagascar/) did an wildlife internship in Madagascar)

+### Grants for Wildlife Research

+Here's a list of a few grants and fellowship opportunities:

+- [The Fulbright Program](https://us.fulbrightonline.org/) offers fellowships for U.S based individuals to conduct research abroad AND individuals based in other countries to conduct research in the United States.
+The mission of the Fulbright program is to foster mutual understanding among nations and share knowledge across communities through educational and cultural exchange.

+Funded by the U.S. Department of State, this program offers research, study, and teaching opportunites in over 140 countries to recent graduates, graduate students, artists, and professionals.
+  - For the Research Awards, applicants can design a research project to